ETumang/elecanisms/README.md

 master
 ======

-Master repository for ENGR3199 includes C and Python source code and supporting files
+Master repository for ENGR3199 including C and Python source code and supporting files

 All instructions assume you're using a Debian derivative flavor of Linux, in our case Ubuntu.
 They have also been tested in Debian wheezy.

 For this project, we will use a microcontroller based on the PIC24FJ128GB206 designed by [Dr. Minch](https://github.com/bminch) at Olin College for [Elecanisms](http://elecanisms.olin.edu/).

 ##Compiling
-In order to use our code, we must first compile it from our human readable code into something the microcontroler understands, in this case, a .hex file.
+In order to use our code, we must first compile it from our human readable code into something the microcontroller understands, in this case, a .hex file.
 The compiler we will use for this is a non-free fork of the GCC compiler.
 It can be obtained from [Microchip](http://www.microchip.com/pagehandler/en_us/devtools/mplabxc/).
 Download the ["MPLAB® XC16 Compiler v1.23"](http://www.microchip.com/mplabxc16linux).
 Newer is not always better, so don't grab v1.34!
 It will not work.
 Once the compiler has downloaded, open up a command prompt and type:
 ```bash
 cd ~/Downloads
 sudo chmod +x ./xc16-v1.24-full-install-linux-installer.run